dkfans/keeperfx/keeperfx/docs/keeperfx_readme.txt

    Change the resolution config lines in KEEPERFX.CFG
     into those written in next answer.

+Q: The game is pixelated/works in low resolution mode only.
+   Can I make it work in higher resolutions?
+A: To switch resolutions during the game, press Alt+R.
+   If the screen blanks, but resolution doesn't change, then the video mode used for higher resolution is probably not supported by your video card/driver.
+In that case, change the resolution config line in KEEPERFX.CFG into:
+  INGAME_RES=MODE_320_200_8 MODE_640_480_8
+   You may also try other resolutions, but those over 640x480 may be unstable.

 Q: Game stops when loading a map.
 LOG file says:
      Error: setup_screen_mode: Unable to setup screen resolution MODE_640_400_8 (mode 10)